BW Offshore closes divestment of FPSO operating in Indonesia

 At the time, the FPSO operator revealed that the consortium would continue to operate this FPSO under the lease contract with Kangean Energy Indonesia, explaining that the sale, once completed, should free up over $50 million of liquidity.

-Less than two months after the sale announcement, BW Offshore got a contract extension for the lease and operation of this FPSO.
+Less than two months after the sale announcement, BW Offshore got a contract extension for the lease and operation of the FPSO.

 BW Offshore has already sold several vessels in recent months as part of its divestment strategy.
 One of these vessels is the FPSO Cidade de São Vicente, which was sold to Priya Blue Industries in February at a price of $12.8 million after a cold-lay-up in Oman.